Nebraska's Hurlburt takes the money and runs

 “I got on a great horse.
 I knew he was going to be strong, so I had to get a good mark out.
 I just had to keep throwing my feet to stay in time with him.
 He did what I thought he would do,” Cooke said.

-Saddle bronc was a two-cowboy race until Traylin Martin of Faith, S.D., joined the logjam at the top with a 79 on Capone late in the final round.
+Saddle bronc was a two-cowboy race until Traylin Martin of Faith, South Dakota, joined the logjam at the top with a 79 on Capone late in the final round.

 “I’ve been waiting for that matchup all week,” Martin said.
 “I seen it on Procomm and almost peed my pants.
 That’s a dreamboat right there.
 I had a good mark out and just went on with her and had some fun.”

-Martin and Liam Pauley of Miles City, Mont., each scored 79 to split first place with Friday leader Kash Deal.
+Martin and Liam Pauley of Miles City, Montana, each scored 79 to split first place with Friday leader Kash Deal.
 All three cowboys took home $1,452.61.